Flower’s First Night

 The large ant

-towered over him, considering the man with its compound eyes and twitching elbowed
+towered over him, judging the man with its compound eyes and twitching elbowed

 antennae.
 It was silent, no

-tilted to the side; there was an intelligence there, ancient and deadly.
+tilted to the side; Flower sensed an intelligence there, ancient and deadly.

 Flower suddenly

-realised that perhaps this creature was not craving the delicious round tarts
+realised that perhaps this monster was not craving the delicious round tarts of

 pastry, but it desired the savoury meats and crunchy bones of a short little